jcraigk/storykey/README.md

 The lexicon was selected using the following criteria:

-1. Anthropomorphism.
+* Anthropomorphism.
 All parts of speech - adjective, noun, and verb - must fit logically when composed into phrases.
 To accommodate, entries were selected based on how closely they could produce a mental image of commonly known anthropomorphic entities interacting with one another.
 To produce enough verbs, compound actions such as "eat breakfast" were also used.
- - Adjectives: personal physical qualities, moods, colors, textures
+  * Adjectives: personal physical qualities, moods, colors, textures
- - Nouns: famous people/characters, professions, animals
+  * Nouns: famous people/characters, professions, animals
- - Verbs: physical actions connecting subject/object, favoring transitive
+  * Verbs: physical actions connecting subject/object, favoring transitive, sometimes compound
-2. Visualization.
+* Visualization.
 Entries should be concrete vs abstract and convey vivid mental imagery.
-3. Cultural acceptability.
+* Cultural acceptability.
 Reject sexually suggestive and other controversial imagery.
-4. Eliminate similar base words across parts of speech.
+* Eliminate similar base words across parts of speech.
-5. Balance brevity with clarity.
+* Balance brevity with clarity.

 ### Graphical Visualization